Parents can find common questions and answers about Pediatric Dentistry, Orthodontics and Parent Dentistry below.

 Ideally, your child's first visit to the dentist should happen before his or her first birthday.
 Taking your child to the dentist at a young age empowers you to prevent problems such as tooth decay, along with allowing you to learn how to clean your child's teeth and identify his or her fluoride needs.
 Plus, bringing your child to the dentist early often leads to a lifetime of good oral care habits and acclimates your child to the dental office, reducing the stress frequently associated with visiting the dentist.

 At The Super Dentists, we're prepared to answer any and all dental questions, at any time.
 Our expert team will take the time to understand your pediatric dentistry questions and will handle all of your dental questions as needed.
 Therefore, we're ready to provide you with informative, easy-to-understand answers to your dental questions and offer you the dental services you need consistently.
+Our reputation is built on exceptional services, professional patient care, and the most comprehensive dental care available anywhere in San Diego County.

 Find out more about the pediatric dentistry and orthodontic specialties available from The Super Dentists – you'll be happy you did!
 To learn more about our family dental services, please contact us today at (760) or (619) DENTIST (336-8478) or email us at firstname.lastname@example.org.